Are you ready for the Companies House reforms?

 When should I start thinking about this?

-Given the wide array of changes, there may be Companies House operational issues and hurdles that companies need to overcome before this all comes into force.
-We would therefore urge directors to give this some focus as early as possible.
+Given the wide array of changes, there may be Companies House operational issues and hurdles that companies need to overcome, we would therefore urge directors to give this immediate focus if they have not yet done so.

-Our company secretarial team have completed training on the bill and will be happy to arrange a consultation to discuss specifically how your business will be impacted.
+Our company secretarial team are familiar with the new requirements and will be happy to arrange a consultation to discuss specifically how your business will be impacted.
 Please contact us to arrange a consultation.

 Since some of these new requirements may require significant time and resource to resolve, we advise reviewing starting early so that you are ready to take action as soon as the legislation comes into force.